coderrio/Coderr.Documentation/docs/server/index.md

 Modules should be as independent as possible, thus it's better if you store information in the module tables from other modules events rather than querying the other modules for information.

-The goal is that the entire codeRR server should be asynchronous, i.e. using `async`/`await` everywhere.
+The goal is that the entire Coderr server should be asynchronous, i.e. using `async`/`await` everywhere.
 That goal is almost fully achieved, there are however some issues here and there.
 All new code should however be asynchronous.

 Finally everything should be documented using XmlDoc.
 The documentation should not mirror the class/method naming but instead try to put classes/methods into